-Step 1 is radiological examinations.
+Step 1 involves radiological examinations.
 A CT can of the lungs and abdomen is essential.
 Afterwards, the pulmonologist will determine whether to also perform a PET-CT scan, MRI scan, or other examinations.

-- X-ray of the lungs A chest x-ray may indicate a tumour. - CT scan of the lungs and abdomen With the aid of a CT scan, doctors can get a very accurate picture of the size, location and spread of the tumour as well as possible spreading to other organs. - MRI of the brain, chest or bones An MRI scan provides precise images with the use of a powerful magnetic field.
-May be relevant in certain cases. - PET scan
+- X-ray of the lungs

+A chest x-ray may indicate a tumour.

+- CT scan of the lungs and abdomen

+With the aid of a CT scan, doctors can get a very accurate picture of the size, location and spread of the tumour as well as possible spreading to other organs.

+- MRI scan of the brain and bones

+MRI scans provide precise images with the use of a powerful magnetic field.

+- PET scan

-A PET scan provides images that can show tumours and spreading of the cancer (metastases), which must normally be confirmed by tests.
-Before the PET scan, the patient is given a radioactive glucose solution intravenously, and they must rest in a dark room prior to the examination.
+A PET scan produces images of tumours and metastases.
+Before the examination, the patient is given a weak radioactive glucose solution.
 During the examination, the patient is slowly led through a scanner where images are taken of their entire body.
-Cancer cells, as well as infections, need a large supply of energy and have a high rate of metabolism.
-The injected glucose collects in the cells requiring a large supply of energy.
+Cancer cells need a large supply of energy and have a high rate of metabolism, so the glucose collects in these cells.
 It is easier to see the affected tissue on these images through the glucose solution.

-Step 2 Tissue or cells samples are taken from the tumour for biopsy to determine whether they are benign or malignant, and if possible to identify the type of tumour.
+Step 2: Tissue or cells samples are take from the tumour for biopsy to determine whether they are benign or malignant, and if possible to identify the type of tumour.

-• A tissue or cell sample for a biopsy is taken from different places in the body where cancer is suspected.
-The choice of the source of samples and the method of of taking samples will vary according to the patient.
+- Tissue samples can be taken from different parts of the body.
+The choice of the source of samples and the method of of taking samples will vary according to the patient. - Bronchoscopy: During a bronchoscopy, the doctor guides a bronchoscope, which is a flexible tube about the thickness of a pencil, through the patient's nose or mouth down through the trachea and into the bronchi and its branches.
+The aim of the bronchoscopy is to determine the extent of the tumour and to take tissue samples with a small forceps or to take cell samples with small brush.

-- Bronchoscopy: During a bronchoscopy, the doctor guides a bronchoscope, which is a flexible tube about the thickness of a pencil, through the patient's nose or mouth down through the trachea and into the bronchi and its branches.
-The aim of a bronchoscopy is to see the extent of the tumour and to take tissue samples of tumours that are accessible to the bronchoscope in the airways.
-This procedure involves the use of a small forceps for tissue samples.
-A small brush is used for taking cell samples. - EBUS: An endobronchial ultrasound examination (EBUS) combines a bronchoscopy and an ultrasound.
-The doctor will first insert a thin bronchoscope to administer anaesthesia, and will then insert a slightly thicker EBUS bronchoscope with an ultrasound head on the end that can be used to take cell samples. - CT-guided biopsy or ultrasound-guided biopsy for tissue samples from the lung or metastases to other areas in the body.
-The doctor will first apply a local anaesthetic to the skin and soft tissue and then remove tumour tissue from the lung or other places in the body, such as the liver or leg, using a thin needle that is pushed through the skin. - Ultrasound-guided pleural tapping: With the aid of an ultrasound, the doctor can take samples of fluid in the pleural sac of the lung (pleural effusion) through the chest wall.
-Sometimes, samples from the pleural sac membrane (pleural biopsy) may be taken prior to pleural tapping.
+- EBUS: An endobronchial ultrasound examination (EBUS) combines a bronchoscopy and an ultrasound.
+The doctor inserts an ultrasound probe at the end of a bronchoscope tube, and then takes tissue and cell samples. - A CT- or ultrasound-guided tissue biopsy from the lung or metastases.
+The doctor will take a sample of the tumour tissue using a thin needle that is inserted through the skin. - Ultrasound: During an ultrasound examination, the doctor can take fluid samples from the lung sac (pleural fluid) through the chest wall or from other places in the body, such as the liver.